sultaniman/cameo/README.md

 PGP encrypted contact form.

-## Configuration
+## ⚙️ Configuration

 1. Generate key using `$ gpg --generate-key` without password,
-2. Export public key and prepare to share it with container,
+2. Export public key and prepare to share it with a container,
 3. Configure SMTP server details.

 Default configuration: